 - Center a tall piece of furniture on the mirrored wall.
 Again, you have to be sure the piece looks good and complements the space rather than making it feel out of place.

-- Place applique (decorative stickers) on the mirror (Ikea has some great removable wall and mirror stickers in various designs).
+- Place applique (decorative stickers) on the mirror.
+(Stores like Ikea have some great removable wall and mirror stickers in various designs.)

 Other Feng Shui Tips for Using Mirrors

-Feng Shui practice has many tips for how to use mirrors effectively to control energy flow in your home.
+Feng Shui practice has many tips on how to use mirrors effectively to control energy flow in your home.
 Here are just a few:

 - A dining room is regarded as the best place for hanging mirrors.
 Dining rooms are considered "wealth vaults," and it is thought that they increase prosperity when placed in dining rooms.